hammer-wang/NEUTRON/README.md

 Please refer to the bash script `./exp_scripts/reconstruct_imgs.sh`.

 ____________
-If you find this repository useful for your research, please consider citing as:
+If you find this repository useful for your research, please consider citing us as:

 ```
 @article{wang3992098neutron,